Dancing through my bipolar life - Times Gazette

 What about you?
 What were your childhood dreams?
 What gives you joy?
 As COVID-19 stretches on longer than any of us imagined, I hope you can find positive, constructive activities that bring you joy.

-Danei Edelen is president of the National Alliance on Mental Illness (NAMI) Brown County Ohio affiliate.
-NAMI Brown County Ohio provides support groups for individuals and their families living with mental illness.
-Find us on Facebook at @NAMIBrownCountyOhio.
-During COVID-19, we meet virtually through Zoom on the 2nd and 4th Thursday of the month.
-Please join us!
-For more information on NAMI Brown County Ohio, please call (937) 378-3504 ext 102 or email bcnami@bcmhas.org
+Danei Edelen is president for the National Alliance on Mental Illness (NAMI) Brown County Ohio affiliate, which provides support groups for individuals and their families living with mental illness.
+Find it on Facebook at @NAMIBrownCountyOhio.
+For more information call 937-378-3504 ext 102 or email bcnami@bcmhas.org.